University of Western Ontario: Athletics

 Western Alumni Stadium (Formerly TD Stadium) has been the university's main stadium since it opened in 2000, with a seating capacity of over 8,000 spectators.
 The stadium is home to the university's varsity football team, and has hosted a number of events including the World Lacrosse Championships and the Canada Games.
 The Thompson Recreation & Athletic Centre which houses a number of athletic venues, including an ice rink, tennis facilities and a track, is home to the varsity ice hockey teams and the varsity track and field teams.
 Another athletic facility at the university is Alumni Hall, which is a multipurpose venue for sports such as basketball, volleyball and other indoor events.

 Many Western students take part in intramural sport leagues and tournaments.
 Opportunities are offered at multiple skill levels and across a variety of sports.
 Sports offered include traditional sports like volleyball, basketball and soccer, as well as less traditional events like dodgeball and inner tube water polo.
 Western also hosts secondary school football games at TD Stadium.
 Western has several fight songs and school songs that may be heard at varsity games, including the official school song, "Western".
 Written in 1930, it is most notably played at football games and other athletic events by the Western Mustang Band.

 Performances

 The Don Wright Faculty of Music offers almost 400 performances, masterclasses and recitals each year, most of which are open to the public.
-The Western University Symphony Orchestra and the Western University Chamber Orchestra perform regularly under conductor Alain Trudel.
-UWOpera, under the direction of Theodore Baerg, performs a wide variety of repertoire ranging from operetta to full operatic works in the Paul Davenport Theatre (refurbished and renamed in 2009 from Talbot Theatre).
+The Western University Symphony Orchestra and the Western University Chamber Orchestra perform regularly.
+UWOpera performs a wide variety of repertoire ranging from operetta to full operatic works in the Paul Davenport Theatre (refurbished and renamed in 2009 from Talbot Theatre).
+There are other student-run drama groups that puts on shows every year.